-Anyone who has been involved in either selecting or selling ERP software for manufacturing knows the process can drag on for months, if not years, and be agonizingly painful.
+Anyone who has been involved in either selecting or selling manufacturing software knows the process can drag on for months, if not years.
 This is not a casual circumstance but one built on some very specific issues which effect both the buyer and the seller.

 When do manufacturing companies start looking for new job shop or production software?

 The answer is “Only when they have to.”
 Such “have to” situations include an employee who is retiring that currently supports their custom legacy system; when the application software they own will no longer be supported by the vendor; or when their mediocre system costs thousands of dollars a year to maintain and is not being improved in any noticeable way.

 Typically, companies shopping for new manufacturing software are looking for better job profitability, scheduling and available to promise, tracking work in process, life cycle management, demand planning and forecasting, and integrated inventory accounting.

 Reasons for Delay (and Confusion):

 Firstly, there is the approach-avoidance issue in purchasing new ERP software for manufacturing.
 Nowadays, most managers have been through at least one, and , possibly several software acquisitions and implementations.
 They have experienced all the trauma bringing new company-wide ERP software to the organization in terms of stretching its resources and staff patience to the breaking point and beyond.

 These past traumas are lurking in their minds even when they know new software is needed by their current organization, so they inevitably vacillate back and forth before proceeding with their new manufacturing software solution.